vaaisshnnu/EKS-IngressStack/README.md

 ```

 ---
-Note : Ubuntu O.S was utilized here in this setup hence the commands are related to Ubuntu Operation System
----

 ## 🛠️ Step-by-Step Setup

+Note : Ubuntu O.S was utilized here in this setup hence the commands are related to Ubuntu Operation System Package Manager (apt)

 ### 🔧 1.
 Update and Upgrade Packages